Vixsec/Feedforward-Neural-Network/README.md

 # Feedforward-Neural-Network
-An easly resizeable Feedforward neural network, that fits to any desired shape
+An easily resizeable Feedforward neural network, that fits to any desired shape

 # How to use: